Prepositions: indicating times of day

 Due colleghi organizzano la settimana di lavoro e il tempo libero insieme.

-(Two colleagues plan their workweek and free time together.)
+(Two colleagues organize the work week and free time together.)

 Discuss

 • Quando lavori di mattina, di pomeriggio o di sera durante la settimana?
-(Do you work mornings, afternoons, or evenings during the week?)
+(When do you work in the morning, in the afternoon, or in the evening during the week?)

 • A che ora di solito dormi la sera e a che ora ti svegli la mattina?','Cosa hai fatto ieri sera e cosa fai domani sera?
-(What time do you usually go to bed and what time do you wake up?)
+(What time do you usually go to sleep in the evening and what time do you wake up in the morning?)

 Useful words and phrases

 • Lavoro di mattina il lunedì e di pomeriggio il martedì.
-(I work mornings on Monday and afternoons on Tuesday.)
+(I work in the morning on Monday and in the afternoon on Tuesday.)

 • Mangio a mezzogiorno; dormo la notte; studio in settimana.
 (I eat at noon; I sleep at night; I study during the week.)